 7 Easy to Grow Plants for Your Kitchen Garden

-If you dream of having the kind of kitchen garden that you often see on TV cooking programmes or on the pages of the latest foodie magazine, but haven’t a clue where to start, don’t despair.
+If you dream of having the kind of kitchen garden often seen on TV or the pages of the latest foodie magazine, but haven’t a clue where to start, don’t despair.

 1. Garden Cress